MichaelCurrin/code-cookbook/recipes/ruby/rake/index.md

 ---
 layout: listing
 logo: ruby
+description: Rake command and Rakefile samples
 ---
 # Rake
-> Rake command and Rakefile samples

 Rake is a task runner tool for working with Ruby projects.